-Each letter of support may include the following: (1) a description of the relationship between the applicant entity and the supporting entity, (2) a description of the need and what benefits would be gained from the project, and (3) a description of the applicant's capacity to complete the proposed project.
+Each letter of support may include the following: (1) a description of the relationship between the applicant entity and the supporting entity, (2) a description of the need and what benefits would be gained from the project, (3) a discussion of past/current experiences in supporting youth and family partnerships, and (4) a description of the applicant's capacity to complete the proposed project.
 Letters of support should be signed and then submitted as one separate attachment to the application in JustGrants.